ErikBuis/python-utils/guides/Mamba.md

 # To list all environments, run `mamba env list`.
 # To list all packages in the current environment, run `mamba list`.

+# !
+After creating the environment, you must install the following package(s) manually.
+This can not be done through the environment file (see https://github.com/conda/conda/issues/6805).
+# ! `pip install --no-build-isolation --no-deps --editable git+ssh://git@github.com/user-name/repository-name.git#egg=myrepositoryname`

 name: your_env_name

 channels: